 Approval Body: Board of Trustees

-Adopted: 1 July 2024
+Date approved: 8 July 2025

-Leadership Grp Responsibility: Data Protection Officer
+Author: Data Protection Officer

+Review period: 1 year

-Review period: Annual Date of next review: July 2025
+Date of next review: July 2026

+Version: 2.1

 This is a Level 1 Policy against the Trust Governance Plan.

 This policy was adopted by the Trust Board, for implementation in Tenax Schools Trust on the date above and supersedes any previous policy on data protection.